shawnr/practical-javascript-2-webapps/routing-urls/building-navigation.md

 In this second example, the same scenario applies, but this time we want to supply the `orderID` value to the `confirm` route.
 To do so, we construct an object very much like we did with the `<router-link>` tag, and we define our route parameters in a `params` object.
 Now, when the form is validated all of this data will be properly assembled into a route reference.

+All of these features combine to allow us to build a huge variety of navigational elements in our sites and applications.
+We can use whichever approach works to fulfill our requirements, and we can integrate this navigation at every level of our application.